Jennifer Lambert

 We did have great success with selling baby items and kids clothing last year at our yard sale.
 It’s just hit or miss.
 I don’t waste much time looking for everyday clothing at yard sales.

-I do like online yard sales.
-We had great success at KSL.com and Bookoo.com searching for and finding items we needed or wanted. thredUP is another great way to trade clothing!
+I do like online yard sales and thrift shops.
+We had great success at KSL.com searching for and finding items we needed or wanted. thredUP and Poshmark are great ways to trade and buy used clothing!

 I envy those people who have a monthly clothing budget set aside for those emergencies.
 I’ve just never seemed to manage it.
 We often use our tax return and Christmas and birthday money to stock up a few times a year.
 I’ve never had success with budgeting well for clothing since the kids always seem to need something special at random times.